 We’re glad that the DHS is making it a priority to review its development processes to find areas to increase security.
 This is certainly time well-spent.
 But, it has to be done with full recognition that policies are not controls, and that people are fallible.
 In this specific case, not only are people fallible but software developers are creative and under constant pressure to meet deadlines.
 That work environment actually encourages users to circumvent security procedures to save time.
 The reality is development practices should be out-of-scope for sensitive data.
 Enterprises can and should develop software without using live data.
 Automated controls should be in place to make sure that PII is not used in non-production environments.
 Ever.

-The DHS has a lot of smart information security people.
+The DHS has a lot of smart and hard-working information security people.
 I’d be willing to bet it is doing a lot of things right, probably more so than a typical enterprise.
-The problem is it’s probably trying to adapt network controls for securing data.
+The problem many enterprises have it they are trying to adapt network controls for securing data.
 These controls and approaches were originally intended to secure bandwidth, which made sense because that’s what attackers wanted at that point.
 Today, however, attackers want data – any and all data they can steal and misappropriate.
 We have to stop applying a network security mindset to data security, and start taking a data-centric approach.